DBhombal/String-Menu/README.md

 6. Enter another string.
 (F)
 7. Exit the program.
 (X)

-The code will the return the result.
+The code will then return the result.